Local connectedness of boundaries for relatively hyperbolic groups: The cut point pretree

 In the sequel, we study convergence actions only on metrizable spaces, usually requiring connectedness as well.
 We refer to Tukia \cite{Tukia94} for the basic structure theory of convergence groups on metrizable spaces.

-\begin{definition}[Continua] For the purposes of this paper, a \emph{continuum} is a nonempty, compact, connected, metrizable topological space.
-A continuum $M$ is \emph{nontrivial} if it contains more than one point, in which case it has the cardinality $\mathfrak{c}$ of the real line \cite[4.5.5]{Engelking_Topology}.
-Any continuum $M$ containing a cut point must contain at least three points, so that $M$ is nontrivial. \end{definition}
+\begin{definition}[Continua] A \emph{continuum} is a nonempty, compact, connected, metrizable topological space.
+A continuum is \emph{nontrivial} if it contains more than one point, in which case it has the cardinality $\mathfrak{c}$ of the real line.
+Indeed, any continuum embeds in the Hilbert cube by Urysohn's theorem, and any nonempty open set in a nontrivial continuum contains a Cantor set (see, for instance, \cite[Thm.~6.2]{Kechris95} or \cite[Prob.~4.5.5]{Engelking_Topology}).
+Note that any continuum containing a cut point must be nontrivial. \end{definition}

-\begin{definition}[$\R$--trees] An \emph{$\mathbb{R}$--tree} is a uniquely arc-connected geodesic metric space, or equivalently a geodesic space with no subspace homeomorphic to the circle.
-A \emph{topological $\mathbb{R}$--tree} is the underlying topological space of an $\mathbb{R}$--tree.
+\begin{definition}[$\R$--trees] An \emph{$\R$--tree} is a uniquely arc-connected geodesic metric space, or equivalently a geodesic space with no subspace homeomorphic to the circle.
+A \emph{topological $\R$--tree} is the underlying topological space of an $\R$--tree.
 A \emph{dendrite} is a compact topological $\R$--tree. \end{definition}

 For each continuum $M$ equipped with a preferred family of cut points $C$, a pretree ${K}$ dual to $C$ is constructed in \cite{Swenson00} and described briefly below.